pingcap/docs-tidb-operator/en/containers-run-as-non-root-user.md

 ---
-title: Containers run as non-root user
+title: TiDB Operator and TiDB clusters run as non-root user
-summary: Config all of related containers run as non root user
+summary: Let TiDB Operator and TiDB clusters run as non root user
 aliases: ['/docs/tidb-in-kubernetes/dev/containers-run-as-non-root-user/']
 ---

-# Containers run as non-root user
+# TiDB Operator and TiDB clusters run as non-root user

 In some Kubernetes environments, container can't run as root user.
 You can configure pods to use [`SecurityContext`](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/#set-the-security-context-for-a-pod) to run as non-root user.

-## Configure operator containers
+## Configure TiDB Operator containers

 Security context can be set in helm `values.yaml`.
 All of operator components support this config (at `<controllerManager/scheduler/advancedStatefulset/admissionWebhook>.securityContext`).